King Shepherd vs German Shepherd: A Thorough Comparison

 Size comparison

-Size Comparison: There are multiple different sizes within both breeds.
-The German Shepherd can be found in three standard sizes, while the King Shepherd comes in Miniature, Medium and Giant varieties.
-The average size of a German shepherd is 23 to 28 inches tall at German Shepherds were originally used as a herding dog, and have been bred to have a strong protective instinct.
+The average size of a male German shepherd is 24 to 26 inches tall.
+German Shepherds were originally used as a herding dog, and have been bred to have a strong protective instinct.
+Male king Shepherds are 27-31 inches tall.
 The German shepherd breed is often used by police and military forces, both in Europe and the United States.
+The King Shepherd was developed in the 1990s in the United States by crossing German Shepherds with Shiloh Shepherds, Alaskan Malamutes, and Great Pyrenees to create a larger, calmer companion dog.

 Difference in breed